`The peculiar risk lay in the possibility of

 the same soft and yet strong, silky material.

 `Fruit, by the by, was all their diet.
-These people of the
+These

 remote future were strict vegetarians, and while I was with them,